 A local administrator account on the operating system of the Gateway server is required in order to install the software, perform the other security hardening activities, and to retrieve log files if necessary.

-The installer creates a local service account under which the applications runs.
+The Linux installer creates a local service account under which the applications runs.
 This service also performs database backups.
+On Windows, the service runs as the Local System account.

 Software updates can be done three ways: